obsproject/rfcs/text/0039-service-overhaul.md

 ## UI
 The Stream settings page and the auto-wizard will only contain a combo box listing registered services with also the "Show All" option.
 And the property view of the service will be shown under it.

-A "common" service is a service that is shown that is shown in the default service list.
+A "common" service is a service that is shown in the default service list.
 To keep this attributes with the UI, a flag will be added to Service API to allow services to not be in this list, so by default third-party plugins will be shown without the need to click on the "Show all" option.

 Service with an VOD/archive track feature will also under a flag.
 So this option will only be shown if the combo service-protocol is compatible with this feature.
 This feature should be considered different from a multi-track feature.